markhuberty/psClean/code/README.md

 Formats extracted PATSTAT data for use in the dedupe process.

 3. `./dedupe/generate_bash_dedupe.py > eu27_dedupe_script.sh`
 `generate_bash_dedupe` produces a bash script that will run sequentially through all desired countries.
 See the file itself for documentation.
 Running the resulting bash script will disambiguate all supplied countries.

 4. `./postprocess/generate_bash_postprocesss > eu27_postprocess_script.sh`
 `generate_bash_postprocess` will read in a list of output files and generate a bash script to merge in both the HAN and Leuven data for subsequent calculation of precision-recall values.
 See the `map_dedupe_han_leuven.py` script for documentation.
 The script assumes the presence of a SQL database containing the HAN and Leuven data in specific form.

-4. `./analyze/compute_precision_recall.py`
+5. `./analyze/compute_precision_recall.py`
 Computes the precision and recall data for each country file and returns useful tables.

 Note that the present configuration of `psCleanup` does not write back into the SQL database; this is a relic of debugging and should be fixed in the future.
+Users should make sure that file paths and other details correspond to their system's file structure.